-Whether 5-HTTLPR or STin2 affect SSRI efficacy also needs to be considered when using this genetic information clinically.
+Whether 5-HTTLPR or STin2 affect SSRI efficacy also needs to be considered when using this genetic information in a clinical setting.
 Meta-analyses suggest that the 5-HTTLPR L allele and perhaps the STin2 12/12 genotype are associated with better efficacy outcomes.46, 60 Substantial between-study heterogeneity, potential for publication bias, the possibility of effect modulation by ethnicity, and lack of studies simultaneously examining multiple polymorphisms (as well as epigenetic factors) in SLC6A4 are important limitations to the existing literature.
 Definitive prospective studies demonstrating that single-gene or combinatorial pharmacogenetic approaches to treatment selection improve hard patient outcomes (such as treatment discontinuation) will likely be needed before SLC6A4 genotyping is used routinely in clinical practice.

 Conclusion

 Relatively consistent evidence suggests that 5-HTTLPR low expression alleles (S) or genotypes (S/S) are associated with decreased SSRI ADR burden.
 Robust differences in study population, treatment, evaluation of ADRs, genotyping methods, and statistical methods are present in the exiting literature.
-Regardless, the single largest study of 5-HTTLPR on SSRI ADR burden, utilizing data from the strictly protocolized STAR*D study, was in agreement with this conclusion even after controlling for clinical variables in a white American population.12 Evidence is weaker in studies of Asian populations, although the combination of small sample sizes and lower L allele frequency in these groups almost certainly contributes to negative studies.
+Regardless, the single largest study of 5-HTTLPR on SSRI ADR burden, utilizing data from the strictly protocolized STAR*D study, was in agreement with this conclusion even after controlling for clinical variables in a Caucasian American population.12 Evidence is weaker in studies of Asian populations, although the combination of small sample sizes and lower L allele frequency in these groups almost certainly contributes to negative studies.
 With positive findings in both directions as well as null associations, more research must be done before STin2 can be considered a valid predictor of SSRI tolerability in the clinical setting.

 The most consistent associations of 5-HTTLPR and more specific adverse event phenotypes is with the S allele and higher odds of AIM and gastrointestinal adverse events, though conflicting studies exist in both domains.
-The AIM literature is complicated by differences in study populations and use of mood stabilizers, and in addition most studies did not genotype rs25531.
-Despite these issues, meta-analysis of existing studies in patients on antidepressants (not exclusively SSRIs) shows a suggestive association of the S allele with AIM (p=0.059).28 The observed association between gastrointestinal adverse effects and the S allele is not statistically significant in many individual studies, but is fairly consistent in both Asian and Caucasian populations.
+The AIM literature is complicated by differences in study populations and use of mood stabilizers, and most studies did not genotype rs25531.
+Despite these issues, a meta-analysis of existing studies in patients on antidepressants (not exclusively SSRIs) shows a suggestive association of the S allele with AIM (p=0.059).28 The observed association between gastrointestinal adverse effects and the S allele is not statistically significant in many individual studies, but is fairly consistent in both Asian and Caucasian populations.

 Despite the compelling findings suggesting better SSRI efficacy and tolerability for 5-HTTLPR high expression (LA/LA) genotypes, the implications for treatment alternatives need to be considered to determine whether 5-HTTLPR genotypes might be clinically “actionable”.
 Namely, is this association specific to SSRIs or does it apply to alternative pharmacologic and non-pharmacologic therapy as well?
-On a more patient-specific level, it is important to remember that alternative treatments such as bupropion have unique contraindications different from SSRIs, which may make them unsuitable alternatives for certain patients.
+On a more patient-specific level, it is important to remember that alternative treatments such as bupropion having unique contraindications different from SSRIs, may make them unsuitable alternatives for certain patients.
 Further, attitudes and preferences toward treatment options may affect the actionablility of 5-HTTLPR on an individual patient basis.
 Finally, critical gaps exist in the available literature, not in the least the complete lack of SLC6A4 SSRI tolerability studies in populations not broadly defined as Caucasian and Asian.
 With pharmacogenetic data becoming more prevalent in both research and clinical settings, the aforementioned limitations may soon be addressed in addition to the broader question of whether SLC6A4 genotypes can help guide antidepressant treatment selection.

 Acknowledgements